1-10: For Loops

 5.1 The codeblock attached to the for loop

 Just like if-else statements, for loops have an attached codeblock, designated by curly brackets ( { } ).
 If-else statements execute the codeblock conditionally based on the conditional statement in the parentheses and for loops executes a codeblock multiple times.
-The number of times for loops execute their attached codeblocks is dependent upon the sequence inside the parentheses.
+The number of times for loops execute the attached codeblock is dependent upon the sequence inside the parentheses.
 In Figure 1, the sequence is 1:5, and since the sequence has 5 values, the codeblock attached will execute 5 times.

 Note: if the sequence was 15:19, which has 5 values, the attached codeblock will execute 5 times.